ebp-nor/genome_annotation_comparative_genomics_part1/04_evm.md

 agat_sp_extract_sequences.pl --gff evm.gff3 -f $1 -t exon --merge -o evm.mrna.fa 1> agat_exons_"`date +\%y\%m\%d_\%H\%M\%S`".out 2> agat_exons_"`date +\%y\%m\%d_\%H\%M\%S`".err
 ```

 There are several things going on here.
-The first is running augustus_GTF_to_EVM_GFF3.pl on the GALBA output to create a GFF that EvidenceModeler accepts.
-Then we concatenate the resulting file together with the two files from [miniprot](02_miniprot.md). weights.evm.txt is created to contain two lines that determines how much weight EvidenceModeler should put on the _ab initio_ gene predictions versus the protein alignments, before the script itself is called.
+The first is running `augustus_GTF_to_EVM_GFF3.pl` on the GALBA output to create a GFF-file that EvidenceModeler accepts.
+Then we concatenate the resulting file together with the two files from [miniprot](02_miniprot.md). `weights.evm.txt` is created, and contains two lines that determine how much weight EvidenceModeler should put on the _ab initio_ gene predictions versus the protein alignments.
 You should try to get an impression of what the different options are meant for here.
-In the end we create an evm.proteins.fa file with all the predicted proteins as output of EvidenceModeler.
+In the end we create an `evm.proteins.fa` file with all the predicted proteins as output of EvidenceModeler.

 Create a subfolder called `evm`, enter it and create a `run.sh` with this content:
 ```